 If you have a highly energetic dog, do your best to conserve the dog’s energy.
 That means you may need to park further away from other people to keep your dog calm.
 There’s nothing worse than a dog that is gassed out by the time the judge comes to look at them.

-Always use a 1” collar when showing your dogs.
+Always use a 1” show collar when showing your dogs.
+Pair it with a matching leather show leash to present a complete uniform, non-distracting look to the judge.
 Your dog will look much better in the show ring wearing a thinner collar.
 The 2” wide collars hide much of your dog’s neck and makes for a poor overall appearance.
 For the most part many handlers in the United States are utilizing the 1” collars but in Europe the vast majority are showing their dogs with too wide of collars.

 When a dog is hot and panting in the show ring and you need to show the judge their bite, a trick that sometimes works is to blow in their face.
 It tends to cause them to close their mouth and lick their lips long enough to show the judge their bite.
 I also like to pick my dog up and turn him away from the other dogs when showing the bite.
 It’s very difficult to show the bite while the dog is facing another dog and barking.